urbit/urbit.org-reloaded/content/podcasts/2022-02-07_rationalists.md

 +++
-title = ""Rationalists Are a Bunch of Queers" with Wet Brain | The Urbit Series" podcast = "Other Life" date = "February 7, 2022"
+title = "Rationalists Are a Bunch of Queers with Wet Brain | The Urbit Series" podcast = "Other Life" date = "February 7, 2022"
 URL = "https://podcast.otherlife.co/episodes/rationalists-are-a-bunch-of-queers-with-wet-brain-the-urbit-series"